 ASME code requires the use of stress intensification factors (SIFs or i-factors) and flexibility factors (k-factors) when checking the adequacy of components and joints in piping subject to various loads, including cyclic loads, that may produce fatigue failures.

 In this article, we will explore the terms Stress Intensity Factor, Flexibility Factor, ASME B31J, etc. in more detail.
 At the end of the article registration link for a webinar recording on the same subject is provided.
 Kindly register and listen to the same for more insights on the subject from AutoPIPE expert Mr. Manoj Kale.

 What is the Flexibility Factor?

 For branch connections and reducers, the Flexibility Factor is a ratio of rotation of one end of a zero- or negligible-length element with respect to the opposite end of the same element when equal and opposite moments are applied at each end;

 For bends, the Flexibility Factor is a factor based on an effective length of matching pipe that increases the element flexibility to simulate the effect of bend ovalization that applies over the entire arc length of the bend.

 What is the Stress Intensity Factor (SIF)

-Stress Intensity factor or SIF is a piping component fatigue strength factor that is the ratio of the elastically calculated nominal stress in matching pipe that causes a through-wall crack to appear in a given number of cycles in a straight pipe butt weld to the elastically calculated nominal stress in the matching pipe used with the component that produces a through-wall crack in the same number of cycles in the component or attached pipe.
+Stress Intensity factor or SIF is a piping component fatigue strength factor that is the ratio of the elastically calculated nominal stress in a matching pipe that causes a through-wall crack to appear in a given number of cycles in a straight pipe butt weld to the elastically calculated nominal stress in the matching pipe used with the component that produces a through-wall crack in the same number of cycles in the component or attached pipe.

 SIF is intended to be used for evaluating self-limiting stresses, derived from low-cycle fatigue tests.